-We’d like to eventually paint the cornice with the same emulsion as the ceiling, but in order to paint over the gloss the cornice needs a bit of preparation, as if you just paint straight over the gloss with emulsion, the shininess of the gloss paint will end up shining though again.
+We’d like to eventually paint the cornice with the same emulsion as the ceiling but in order to paint over the gloss, the cornice needs a bit of preparation, as if you just paint straight over the gloss with emulsion, the shininess of the gloss paint will end up shining through again.

-About two years ago, when painting the living room we were faced with the same issues and came across a great and easy solution so deal with the problem – Super Grip Primer.
+About two years ago, when painting the living room we were faced with the same issues and came across a great and easy solution to deal with the problem – Super Grip Primer.
 (You can read more about painting our living room cornice here).
 It worked really well, so we decided to use the same method for painting the cornice in the bedroom, too.

 To start with, we cleaned the area with some sugar soap and water.

 Then, when everything was completely dry, we primed the cornice with a super grip primer.

 It just needed the one coat of paint, so was fairly quick to do and the best bit – no sanding required!

 It’s amazing how much cleaner the small primed area already looks.

 There’s still a huge amount to do, and the next few steps of the makeover include sorting the electrics, replacing the radiator and window.
 I’m really excited though, as Jan has officially given me permission to rip up the laminate flooring – this week!
 I can’t wait!